Azure-Samples/explore-iot-operations/docs/ORGANIZATION.md

 ## Example Tool

 Please view the example tool in `tools/example` for an example of how to contribute a new tool to the AIO toolbox.

+_Note_: tools can be written in any language including minimal tools such as bash scripts.
+The tools are written in golang in this document for example purposes.